-Date: September 2023 Document Name: Safeguarding Procedure Ref hj/:gh/V16 Procedure Originator: Helen Jefferson Owning Policy / Area: Safeguarding Policy/services for Students Page 9 of 33
+Date: September 2024 Document Name: Safeguarding Procedure Ref: V17 Procedure Originator: Director of Health & Safety (DSL) Owning Policy / Area: Safeguarding Policy/Safeguarding Page 9 of 40

-- Know what to do if a child tells them they are being abused, exploited, or neglected and are able to reassure children they are being taken seriously, will be supported, and kept safe - Know what to do if a child shares, produces or receives a sexual communication, including sharing nudes/ semi-nudes - Know what to do if a parent or carer shares any concerns about a child - Be aware: - Children may not feel ready or know how to tell and/or might not recognise their experiences as harmful and that certain children may face additional barriers to telling - Any child may benefit from early help and be alert to the need for early help for some groups of children - Of the indicators of abuse and neglect, understand that children can be at risk inside and outside of the school/College, in their home, institutional or community setting and online - Children can abuse other children, referred to as child-on-child abuse, and the school/College policy to prevent and respond to it - Children with special education needs or disabilities (SEND), particularly those with neurodevelopmental conditions such as autism, as well as those with certain medical or physical health conditions are particularly vulnerable to online and offline abuse, exploitation, and neglect - and face additional barriers to the recognition of this abuse - o Technology is a significant component in many safeguarding and well-being issues - Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation - That children's poor behaviour may be a sign that they are suffering harm or that they have been traumatised by abuse - Of the 'one chance' rule with suspected or actual victims of forced marriage and so called 'honour-based' abuse. i.e. they may only have one opportunity to speak to a victim or potential victim to offer appropriate support and advice - Of the indicators which may signal children are at risk from, or involved with, serious violent crime - Be mindful that early information sharing is vital to identifying and tackling all forms of abuse and neglect and in promoting children's welfare, including in relation to their educational outcomes
+- If requested, supervise an individual who does not have relevant DBS/safeguarding requirements in place - Disclose to HR any change in circumstances which impacts on their ability to work with children and/or vulnerable persons in the course of their employment and in line with their Contract of Employment - Be aware of: - The Stopping Domestic Abuse Together initiative (known nationally as Operation Encompass), a police-led early domestic abuse notification to schools - The safeguarding response to children who are unexplainable and/or persistently absent from education - o The safeguarding response to child-on-child abuse - The early help process for low level and emerging needs and understand their role in it. - The process for making a referral to local authority children's social care, the statutory assessments that may follow this and the role they may play in such assessments - Know what to do if a child tells them they are being abused, exploited, or neglected and can reassure children they are being taken seriously, will be supported, and kept safe - Know what to do if a child shares, produces or receives a sexual communication, including sharing nudes/ semi-nudes - Know what to do if a parent or carer shares any concerns about a child - Be aware: - Children may not feel ready or know how to tell and/or might not recognise their experiences as harmful and that certain children may face additional barriers to telling - Any child may benefit from early help and be alert to the need for early help for some groups of children - Of the indicators of abuse, neglect and exploitation, understand that children can be at risk inside and outside of the school/College, in their home, institutional or community setting and online - Children can abuse other children, referred to as child-on-child abuse, and the school/College policy to prevent and respond to it - Children with special education needs or disabilities (SEND), particularly those with neurodevelopmental conditions such as autism, as well as those with certain medical or physical health conditions are particularly vulnerable to online and offline abuse, exploitation, and neglect - and face additional barriers to the recognition of this abuse - o Technology is a significant component in many safeguarding and well-being issues - Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation - That children's poor behaviour may be a sign that they are suffering harm or that they have been traumatised by abuse - Of the 'one chance' rule with suspected or actual victims of forced marriage and so called 'honour-based' abuse. i.e. they may only have one opportunity to speak to a victim or potential victim to offer appropriate support and advice - Of the indicators which may signal children are at risk from, or involved with, serious violent crime - Be mindful that early information sharing is vital to identifying and tackling all forms of abuse, neglect, and exploitation and in promoting children's welfare, including in relation to their educational outcomes